clearlinux/clear-linux-documentation/source/clear-linux/tutorials/wordpress/web-server-install.rst

 must be running |CL|.
 This tutorial assumes you have successfully installed :ref:`Clear Linux on bare metal<bare-metal-install>`.

-Before you install new packages, update the |CL| OS with the following console command:
+Before you install new packages, update the |CL| with the following console command:

 .. code-block:: bash